 Because those are the things that really, really count.
 Those things are Grandpa, to me.

 On this Veteran’s Day, my grandfather will serve as the Grand Marshall of his Small Town’s Veterans’ Day parade.
-He was chosen for this honor not just because of his proud service to his country in a time of war, not just because of the sacrifices he made in that service — but because of the incredible man he is and always has been.
+He was chosen for the honor not just because of his proud service to his country, not just because of the sacrifices he made in that service — but because of the incredible man he is and always has been.
 He was chosen because of the extraordinary son, brother, husband, father, grandfather, great-grandfather, mentor, guide and FRIEND he has been to so many of us over his 95 years.
-He was chosen for everything he has given, to all of us, without ever expecting anything, from anyone, in return.
+For everything he has given, to all of us, without ever expecting anything, from anyone, in return.

-Today, I am so grateful.
-Grateful for the service of both of my grandfathers, my father, my husband, and countless other men and women, of course… But more than that, today, I’m grateful for one very specific, one very special vet.
-I’m grateful for his life, his lessons, the millions of ways he’s touched me and so many others with his kind, gentle, generous nature.
-Grateful that I’ve had so many wonderful years with him, and especially grateful that he is still around to share moments like this with my son, his first (but not only) great-grandson:
+Today, I’m so grateful.
+Grateful for the service of both of my grandfathers, my father, my husband, and countless other men and women… But more than that, today, I’m grateful for one very specific, one very special vet; his life, his lessons, the millions of ways he’s touched me and so many others with his kind, gentle, generous nature.
+I’m grateful to have had so many wonderful years with him, and to still have him around to share moments like this with my son, his first (but not only) great-grandson:

 I don’t guess there’s really anything else to say, except thank you.
 Thank you, thank you, thank you, Grandpa.
-Words will never be enough to tell you how much I love you or how proud I am to be your granddaughter.
+Words will never be enough to tell you how much I love you or how proud I am to come from you.

 Happy, Happy Veterans’ Day!